mattpitkin/psrqpy/docs/source/index.rst

     >>> print(psrs['J0534+2200'].keys()) # show attributes of the psr class
     ['DECJ', 'RAJ', 'DECJ_ERR', 'RAJ_ERR', 'JNAME']

 What if we want the frequency of J0534+2200?
-Well we just have to do
+Well, we just have to do

     >>> crab = psrs['J0534+2200']
     >>> print(crab.F0)
     29.946923

-We can also get the whole ephemeris for the Crab with
+We can also get the whole ephemeris for the Crab with [FIXME: change this]

     >>> print(crab.get_ephemeris())
     PSRJ            J0534+2200